DONGChuan/DONGChuan.github.io/_posts/2016-05-25-Android-Shape.md

     android:bottomRightRadius="Dimension" />
 {% endhighlight %}

-`android:radius` for all corners by overridden for each corner by its following attributes.
+`android:radius` for all corners.
+Overridden for each corner by the other four attributes.

 ### gradient